Skip to main content

 What is the cost to have a sample tested?

-• The Plant Diagnostic Clinic charges $40.00 per sample.
+• The Plant Diagnostic Clinic charges $40.00 per sample and $80.00 for Molecular Identification by PCR.

 What types of plants are tested?